-Simply put, technology and digitization scares most SME owners.
-In a vendor-led industry, we are never sure if we are having the wool pulled over or eyes.
-Have you ever found yourself at conferences or networking events and heard your competitors talking about the latest technology they’re implementing, and you wonder if they are really utilising new tools to gana a competitive advantage or simply boasting while they spend money on the latest state-of-the-art gizmos?
+Technology and digitisation scares most SME owners.
+In a vendor-led industry, we’re never sure if we are having the wool pulled over our eyes.
+Have you ever found yourself at conferences or networking events and overheard competitors talking about the latest technology they’re implementing.
+Leaving you wondering if they are splurging on the latest gizmos just to boast.

 Often, the CEO or owner of a company will tell me that they are scared of technology like it’s a dirty little secret.
-Once I start delving into that with them a little bit, I find that along with the technology itself, they often fear what the technology may do to change the structure and culture of a company.
+Once I start delving into that with them, I find that they often fear what the technology may do to change the structure and culture of their company.

 The reality is that things change.
 It’s about the only thing we can count on.
-One hundred years ago, you had an assembly line of people putting together a Ford automobile.
-These days, most of those people have been replaced by robots.
+A century ago, you had an assembly of people constructing a Ford automobile.
+Most of those people have been replaced by robots now.
 Those specific jobs have been lost, but jobs manufacturing and programming the robots have been created.

 If your competitors are getting ahead of you technologically, you need to catch up.
 Truthfully, you need to try and leapfrog them.
 If they implement a technology that makes them 200% or 300% more efficient, where does that leave you?

-It’s admirable to have a concern for the culture of your company and your employees, but in my experience, there doesn’t often need to be a lot of downsizing.
-Most organisations that take on new technology do so because they are growing and there is actually a need for more people.
+It’s admirable to have a concern for the culture of your company and employees.
+But in my experience, there doesn’t often need to be a lot of downsizing.
+Most organisations that onboard new technology do so because they’re growing and there is actually a need for more people.
 You’ve got them right there; they just need to be retrained.

-Another big fear I routinely encounter is when the owner of a company is standing at a fork in the road when it comes to technology and is unsure of which direction to proceed.
+Another big fear I routinely encounter is when the owner of a company is standing at a fork in the road.
+And coming down to whether or not to implement technological change, and if so, how?